dburkland/tesla_ios_shortcuts/README.md

 * Open Front Trunk
   * Wakes the vehicle (if needed) and opens the front trunk.

-* Close Frunk
+* Close Front Trunk
-  * Wakes the vehicle (if needed) and closes the frunk.
+  * Wakes the vehicle (if needed) and closes the front trunk.

 * Open Trunk
   * Wakes the vehicle (if needed) and opens the trunk.